zvada/technology/docs/software/effort-tracking.md

 - Learning activities.
 Put short amounts of learning time in their relevant development category.
 For instance, if Igor is showing Edgar how to use GlideTester, that goes into *Internal*.
 But for longer training events, or for events that are less obviously related to day-to-day activities, mark the time as *Admin*, and maybe add a comment explaining the activity.

-Ultimately, if you are not sure how to deal with a situation, ask TimC and he will make something up and document it here (generically) for future reference.
+Ultimately, if you are not sure how to deal with a situation, ask BrianL and he will make something up and document it here (generically) for future reference.